Near-Minimax-Optimal Risk-Sensitive Reinforcement Learning with CVaR: Risk Sensitive RL

 \subsection{Improved Bounds with the Bernstein Bonus}

 Precise design of the exploration bonus is critical to enabling tighter performance bounds, even in vanilla RL \citep{azar2017minimax,zanette2019tighter}.
 In this subsection, we propose the Bernstein bonus and prove two tighter regret bounds.
-The bonus depends on the sample variance, which recall, for any function $f$, is defined as $\Varb[s'\sim\wh P_{h,k}(s,a)]{f(s')}=\wh P_{h,k}(s,a)^\top\prns{ f(\cdot)-\bar f_N }^2$ with $\bar f_N = \wh P_{h,k}(s,a)^\top f$ being the sample mean \citep{maurer2009empirical}.
-We define the Bernstein bonus as follows, { }\looseness=-1

-When using the Bernstein bonus, \cref{line:optimistic-estimates} should be activated to compute optimistic estimates $\wh V^\uparrow_{h,k}$ by adding the bonus.
+The bonus depends on the sample variance, which recall, for any function $f$, is defined as $\Varb[s'\sim\wh P_{k}(s,a)]{f(s')}=\wh P_{k}(s,a)^\top\prns{ f(\cdot)-\bar f_N }^2$ with $\bar f_N = \wh P_{k}(s,a)^\top f$ being the sample mean \citep{maurer2009empirical}.
+We define the Bernstein bonus as follows, { }\looseness=-1 When using the Bernstein bonus, \cref{line:optimistic-estimates} should be activated to compute optimistic estimates $\wh V^\uparrow_{h,k}$ by adding the bonus.
 Together, $(\wh V^\downarrow_{h,k},\wh V^\uparrow_{h,k})$ forms a tight confidence band around $V^\star_h$, which we will use to inductively prove pessimism and optimism at all $h\in[H]$ \citep[as in][]{zanette2019tighter}.
-We now prove the first Bernstein bound, which tightens the Hoeffding bound by a $\sqrt{H}$ factor.
+Compared to \citet{zanette2019tighter}, our Bernstein bonus also depends on the state augmentation $b$, since our UCBVI procedure is running in the augmented MDP.
+We now prove the first Bernstein bound, which tightens the Hoeffding bound by a $\sqrt{H}$ factor. \begin{restatable}{theorem}{bernsteinBonusRegret} For any $\delta\in(0,1)$, w.p. at least $1-\delta$, \rlalg{} with the Bernstein bonus (\cref{eq:bernstein-bonus-def}) enjoys a regret guarantee of